 Accounting is often called the "language of business" because it deals with interpreting and communicating information about a company's past activities and forecasting future operations.
 Every decision maker, from the owner of a small start-up to the CEO of a global conglomerate, works with accounting information.

-To prepare our students for careers in accounting, auditing, and other business related fields, Bradley offers both undergraduate and master’s degrees in accounting.
+To prepare you for a career in accounting, auditing, and other business related fields, the Foster College of Business offers both undergraduate and master’s degrees in accounting.
 Accounting is an extremely flexible major.
-Our students learn more than just the tax code and accounting principles.
+You will learn more than just the tax code and accounting principles.
 Today’s accountants are business advisors and information specialists.
 Their job is to explain a business to others.
 Because they understand a business so well, their broad training allows accountants to easily branch into diverse professions.
 While many accounting graduates begin their careers in public or corporate accounting positions, accounting also provides valuable skills for many other career paths, from attorney to banker to consultant to FBI agent.

-Bradley’s accounting programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-Only 175 universities in the world have this accreditation.
+Bradley’s accounting programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Only 182 universities in the world have this accreditation.
 AACSB-accredited schools are considered the best in the world.

 Bradley is a member of the Internal Auditing Education Partnership (IAEP) program, established by The Institute of Internal Auditors.